w3c/wai-quick-start/source/developing.html.erb.md

 * [Design solutions - navigating and finding content](/WAI/intro/people-use-web/browsing#navigation): Explores how providing labels benefits people with disabilities
 {::nomarkdown}
 <%= learn_more :end %>
 {:/}

 {::nomarkdown}
+<%= tip :end %>
+<%= tip %>
+{:/}

+{:.attach_permalink}
+## Help users avoid and correct mistakes

+Provide clear instructions on required information formats.
+Be as forgiving of format as possible when accepting information.
+For example, accept phone numbers that include spaces and delete the spaces as needed.
+Clearly identify errors that cannot be auto-corrected, including a description of the specific error, where it occurred, and how to correct it.
+Provide an in-page link for easy access from the error to the field when feasible.

+{::nomarkdown}
+<%= example %>
+{:/}

+[...
+Example form with instructions ...]

+[...
+Example set of error notifications, maybe different from the Designing? ...]

+{::nomarkdown}
+<%= example :end %>
+{:/}

+{::nomarkdown}